We're helping philanthropists achieve results.

 Max Bazerman's research focuses on decision making, negotiation, and ethics.
 He is the author, co-author, or co-editor of twenty books, including The Power of Noticing and Blind Spots (with Ann Tenbrunsel), as well as over 200 research articles and chapters.
 He is a member of the editorial boards of the American Behavioral Scientist, Journal of Management and Governance, Mind and Society, Negotiations and Conflict Management Research, Psychological and Personality Science, and The Journal of Behavioral Finance.

 The Fellowship teams meet with their donor over Skype or in-person early in the semester (October/February) to understand the donor’s personal goals and interests, and to propose avenues of research.
 The Fellows then begin their search for high opportunity causes and effective charities through a combination of team brainstorming meetings, internet searches, library research, consultations with Harvard professors and independent experts, qualitative and quantitative impact estimation techniques, and discussions with individual non-profits.
-The Fellows are expected to work 3-4 hours per week on the project, but that varies throughout the semester depending on classwork and project deliverables.
+The Fellows are expected to work 4 hours per week on the project, but that varies throughout the semester depending on classwork and project deliverables.
 Each team is assigned a Team Leader, usually someone who has previously participated in PAF, who takes charge of assigning responsibilities within the team and ensuring accountability.
 The team delivers a midterm project update presentation to their donor one month into the project (November/March), which covers the work they've accomplished so far, their assessment of the cause areas they’ve looked into, and a list of potential charities to recommend.
 The donor’s feedback on this report guides the rest of the team’s work on the project.
-The team submits their complete 10-page research report (with executive summary, exhibits/charts, and bibliography) along with presentation slides by January/June.
+The team submits their complete 10-page research report (with executive summary, exhibits/charts, and bibliography) or Powerpoint presentation by January/June.
 They then schedule a time with their donor to present and discuss their recommendations.
 The schedule differs slightly for each project.

 Examples of Previous Projects